LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module7/materials/sql-tutorial/README.md

 * <a href="https://www.codecademy.com/en/courses/learn-sql/lessons/manipulation/exercises/sql" target="_blank">Manipulation</a>
 * <a href="https://www.codecademy.com/en/courses/learn-sql/lessons/queries/exercises/queries" target="_blank">Queries</a>

-These should take about 10 to 15 inutes each.
+These should take about 10 minutes each.